rainbowdashlabs/sql-java/docs/02/insert.md

 </details>

-Lets to the same with the friend_graph
+Lets to the same with the friend_graph.
+Try to insert following values into the `friend_graph` table.

 | player\_1 | player\_2 |
 |:----------|:----------|